saurabhs158/ansible_project/README.md

 # Ansible Project
 Update Invetory with your host machines IP address and Credentials

-Use ansible-vault to encrypt password for invemtory:
+Use ansible-vault to encrypt password for inventory:
 * Command for encrypting password: ansible-vault encrypt_string 'Your String/Password' --ask-vault-pass

 Command to run Playbooks: